 Blueline Angelfish, Blue-lined AngelfishFamily: PomacanthidaeChaetodontoplus septentrionalisPhoto © Animal-World: Courtesy David Brough

-Generally a Blue-lined Angelfish will do well with other angelfish members and also with smaller non-aggressive species, but an established adult can become moody and aggressive.
+Though rather shy at first, they will become bolder as they become comfortable.
+Most available specimens are raised in captivity.
+The larvae is routinely caught and these tank raised fish are quite durable.
+These hardy fish have even spawned in captivity in very large tanks.
 They do well in captivity once they are feeding and can live for a long period if properly cared for.
-You will do best obtaining a juvenile or sub-adult because large adults, more than 6 inches (15 cm) long, might not accept any food.
+You will do best obtaining a juvenile or sub-adult as those more than 6 inches (15 cm) in length, might not accept any food.

 For more Information on keeping saltwater fish see:

 Marine Aquarium Basics: Guide to a Healthy Saltwater Aquarium